-Featured Snippets are one of the most powerful tools for building a brand and increasing organic referral traffic from Google.
+A blog post that effectively utilises Featured Snippets can be a powerful tool for building a brand and significantly increasing organic referral traffic from Google.

 However, first, we shall learn about the different types of featured snippets available.
 So, let us get down to it.

 Types Of Featured Snippets

 Determining the type of featured snippets you’d like to feature as an example in Google’s search queries.
 Knowing about them is beneficial for planning and implementing the optimisation strategy that is most effective for your brand.
 Let us talk about them in detail.

 1. Paragraph Featured Snippets

 Most featured snippets are in the form of Paragraph Search Snippets, wherein the results are provided in text form.

 These can either be in the form of a box containing text or a box that includes both text and an image.
 These snippets generally range from 42 to 250 words and can have more than a single image.